iataylor/My-Emacs-Config/README.md

 # my-emacs-config
-My own emacs configuration files
+My personal emacs config.

+Should be usable out of the box.
+Feel free to try to plug and play.